-My research lies at the intersection of International Relations and Race, Ethnicity, and Politics.
+My research lies at the intersection of International Relations and Race and Ethnic Politics.
 In my dissertation, I examine anti-Asian racism and the racial politics of U.S.-China relations, with a focus on public opinion.
 I use statistical analyses of public opinion surveys, survey experiments, and text analyses.
-I also have research projects examining race and racism in International Relations and public opinion in China.
-My research has been featured or is forthcoming in Annual Review of Political Science and Political Science Quarterly.
+I also have research projects examining race and racism in International Relations, public opinion in China, and Asian American politics.
+My work has been published in Annual Review of Political Science and Political Science Quarterly.

-My research has been funded by the 2020-21 APSA (previously NSF) Dissertation Improvement Grant, 2019-20 IGCC Herb York Dissertation Fellowship, and multiple grants from the 21st Century China Center.
+My research has been funded by the 2020-21 APSA (previously NSF) Dissertation Improvement Grant, Rapoport Dissertation Fellowship, 2019-20 IGCC Herb York Dissertation Fellowship, and multiple grants from the 21st Century China Center.

 I hold an M.A. in Political Science from the University of California, San Diego and a B.A. in Government and Asian Studies, with distinctions, from Cornell University.